niwtr/ThreadPoolAPI/README.md

 ## Usage
 This thread pool API at its internal is implemented as a queue.
 So first you need to grab a specific type of queue.
 The code ships with three types of queue, namely:
-* =MPMCBoundedQueue= : A thread-safe, multi-producer/multi-consumer lock-free queue.
+* `MPMCBoundedQueue` : A thread-safe, multi-producer/multi-consumer lock-free queue.
 This one always has the best performance.
 So pick this up if you have no idea about them.
-* =safe_queue_mutex= : A thread-safe queue implemented using Mutex lock.
+* `safe_queue_mutex` : A thread-safe queue implemented using Mutex lock.
-* =safe_queue_condvar= : A thread-safe queue implemented using Conditional Variable.
+* `safe_queue_condvar` : A thread-safe queue implemented using Conditional Variable.

 Then, initialize a ThreadPool.
 ```C++